Monday, 21 December 2020

 Joseph also went up from the town of Nazareth in Galilee, to Judea, to the city of David, which is called Bethlehem, because he was of the house and family line of David, to be registered along with Mary, who was engaged to him and was pregnant (Luke 2:4-5, CSB).

-The fullness of time arrived one night and Mary’s boy child was delivered, apparently in temporary accommodation (the guest space was full).
+The fullness of time arrived one night in Bethlehem and Mary’s boy child was delivered, apparently in temporary accommodation (the guest space was full).
 The swaddled baby was placed in a handy animals' feed-box.

 He was (is) the Saviour born for them (us).
 This baby was actually their rescuer, their deliverer.
 That accorded with the naming direction given earlier to Joseph: Then after her baby is born, name him Jesus, because he will save his people from their sins” (Matthew 1:21, CEV).
 Not that he was like the Joshua of old, who led the ancient Israelites in their ferocious conquests in Canaan.
 No, this Jesus will enlighten also the Gentiles.
 Not a general to lead them in war against Rome, then...
 People needed above all saving from their sins.
 As the announcement angels put it: Glory to God in the highest heaven, and peace on earth to people he favors!
 (Luke 2:14, CSB).
 Those brought away by the Deliverer from under the burden and consequence of their failings can know peace within.